What Personal Information does Benchling collect?

 Improving and developing the Sites and Services: We use Account Data, Cookie Data and Usage Data to improve the Sites and Services in reliance on our legitimate interests in developing and improving our Sites and Services, or where required, with your consent.
 For example, this data can tell us how often users use a particular feature of the Services, and we can use that knowledge to optimize the Services for as many users as possible.

-Sending marketing communications: We use Account Data, Cookie Data, Usage Data, certain Third Party Data and Contact Data to reach out to you about other Services we think might be of interest to you or when you ask to be contacted by us (for example in relation to a demo or event).
+Sending marketing communications: We use Account Data, Cookie Data, Usage Data, certain Third Party Data and Contact Data to reach out to you about our Services we think might be of interest to you or when you ask to be contacted by us (for example in relation to a demo or event).
 This may include information about our Services or events as necessary for our legitimate interest in conducting marketing, or to the extent you have provided your prior consent.
 Please see the "How to Make Choices about your Personal Information" section, below, to learn how you can control the processing of your personal information by Benchling for marketing purposes.

 Enterprise Account assistance: If you are part of an Enterprise Account, we may send some elements of Usage Data to the administrator of your account or to other individuals at your institution who make decisions about how the Services are used by your institution.
 This information allows your institution to make decisions about things like purchasing more licenses or what additional modules or features to include in the Services based on usage patterns.
 Please note that we will never send your geo-location data to your institution.